AlgoMaster Logo

 • Left moves to Top: (bottom - i, left) to (top, left + i)

-By saving one value in a temp variable and rotating the other three, we place all four elements in their correct positions in one shot.
+Saving one value in a temporary variable lets us move the other three without losing data, so all four elements reach their correct positions in a single pass over the layer.

 Algorithm